Linaro/website/_themes/kernel_toolchain_and_security.md

     title: Kernel, Toolchain & Security
     description: >
-        Fundamentals are the technologies that are essential to maintaining the health of software..
+        Fundamentals are the technologies that are essential to maintaining the health of software.
 We want to facilitate the access to maintainers, support regression testing, improve compiler technology and increase the security across the Arm ecosystem
     image: /assets/images/content/Kernel_Toolchain_Security.png